-Most business owners realize that kitchens have specific cleaning standards and health codes to which they must adhere.
+Most business owners realize that commercial kitchens have specific cleaning standards and health codes to which they must adhere.
 When you operate a facility that makes food to sell, it’s crucial to make sure your kitchen is putting out safe, clean foods.
 But many business owners are unsure where to draw the line on cleaning their workplace break room.
-Does your break room need to adhere to the same cleaning standards that a kitchen does?
+Does your break room need to adhere to the same cleaning standards that a commercial kitchen does?
 Here are some handy tips to help you address this potential gray area and determine if your break room should be cleaned like a kitchen.

-Should you Clean your Break Room like you would a Kitchen?
+Should your Break Room be Cleaned like a Kitchen?

 - What function does your break room serve?
 If your break room includes a number of couches and tables where employees can congregate and take a break, it likely serves a different purpose than if your break room houses a small kitchen.
 Before you fret too much about the standards your break room is held to, consider all the functions your break room serves.
 Of course, any break room needs to be cleaned regularly to improve employee morale, but those with kitchen features will need to be held to higher standards for health reasons.